pombase/website/src/docs/documentation/phenotype-data-bulk-upload-format.md

 19. The date is the date on which the annotations are created; you may use the paper publication date or the date on which you prepare your data file.
 Format: YYYY-MM-DD
+20. We can currently capture only haploid and homozygous diploid datasets via PHAF files.
+Allowed values for this column are "haploid" and "homozygous diploid".
+If the column is empty the dataset is assumed to be haploid.
+If you have a phenotype dataset for non-homozygous diploids please contact the [Helpdesk](mailto:${helpdesk_address})

 **Details for allele types and descriptions:**